 Have you ever wondered how CBD oil is made?
-You might already be aware that CBD is found naturally in both hemp and marijuana plants.
-If you are familiar with CBD products such as vape pens, oils, organic CBD gummies, or any CBD goods other than the flower, chances are it was made with CO2 extracted oil.
+You might already be aware of the fact that CBD is found naturally in both hemp and marijuana plants.
+If you are familiar with CBD products such as CBD vape pens, CBD oils, organic CBD gummies, or any CBD goods other than the flower, chances are it was made with CO2 extracted oil.
 One of the main questions curious consumers have is, how do you convert the plant to an oily substance?

 What is CO2 Extracted CBD Oil?